The Geometric Anatomy of Capability Acquisition in Transformers: Freeze Experiment Details

 \section{Freeze Experiment Details}

-Table~\ref{tab:freeze-nano} shows emergence timing under layer freezing for the nano model (2 layers).
-Freezing the output layer (block~1) delays all tasks, with hard-task ADD delayed by $+$14{,}000 steps (1.72$\times$).
-Freezing the input layer (block~0) accelerates hard tasks on average (ADD: $-$8{,}000 steps, 0.59$\times$), consistent with concentrating gradient flow in the output layer.
-Table~\ref{tab:freeze-small} shows the small model, where both freeze conditions produce similar small effects with no directional asymmetry.
+Table~\ref{tab:freeze-nano} shows acquisition timing under layer freezing for the nano model (2 layers).
+Both freeze conditions delay hard-task acquisition, but the effect is seed-dependent: in this training run, freezing the output layer (block~1) delays ADD by $+$14{,}000 steps and freezing the input layer (block~0) accelerates it by $-$8{,}000 steps, while a regression rerun with a different seed shows both conditions delaying ADD.
+The small model (6 layers) also shows no consistent directional asymmetry.